 Good oral health starts with a healthy diet!
 Make sure your child is eating the proper amount of fruits, vegetables, and whole grains, as well as nuts, cheese and other nutritious snacks.
 It is best to avoid very sugary foods, such as candy, cake, pie, some fruit drinks, soda, and white bread.

-Dr. John is on the staff at the Kootenai Medical Center, and he utilizes the state-of-the-art Kootenai Outpatient Surgery Center on a weekly basis to provide care for patients who need extra attention, such as infants or young children who need extensive treatment, the medically compromised, and patients with special needs.
+Our office provides general anesthesia on a regular basis to provide care for patients who need extra attention, such as infants or young children who need extensive treatment, patients with special needs, and children with significant dental anxiety who are not able to cope with dental treatment.

 Sedation is a useful tool for children who are extremely anxious about dental treatment.
 We use nitrous oxide (laughing gas) or oral sedatives to help children cope so we can perform the necessary procedures.
 We will discuss these options with you at the initial dental exam.